Last Updated: September 5, 2023

 Methods such as ACH will probably remain the best option for the players when all things are considered.
 This option offers very safe and reliable transfers that are not susceptible to any common issues.

-Those wanting to use credit and debit cards might face problems similar to those that appeared in other regulated states during early days of the regulation.
+Those wanting to use credit and debit cards might face problems similar to those that appeared in other regulated states during the early days of the regulation.
 Namely, banking institutions will frequently block transfers to and from gambling sites, even if these sites are completely legal and regulated.

-As we have mentioned several times in this overview, shared liquidity is very important for CT online poker and it might even be the determining factor in whether any poker sites decide to launch in the state.
+As we have mentioned several times in this overview, shared liquidity is very important for CT online poker, and it might even be the determining factor in whether any poker sites decide to launch in the state.

 If there are positive expectations for shared liquidity in the near future, the state might become an interesting market even for big operators as they will seek to further strengthen their foothold in the US.
 If not, the small population size could put the launch of online poker in CT on the backburner.

-At the moment, there is only one multi-state online poker agreement in place — the one between Nevada, New Jersey, and Delaware.
-It can be used as a great role model for the future, if states decide to create new agreements.
+At the moment, there is only one multi-state online poker agreement in place — the one between Michigan, Nevada, New Jersey, and Delaware.
+It can be used as a great role model for the future if states decide to create new agreements.
 What is more likely to happen, though, is for the current MSIGA to expand to include new states and keep building on the existing foundations.

 So, the next few months will be really important for online poker in Connecticut.
 If shared liquidity possibilities are in the cards, the state will receive much more interest from current stakeholders, and players might see both potential sites launch in short succession or even simultaneously.

 Established in 1992, Foxwoods Resort is actually the largest casino in North America, which may come as a bit of a surprise.
-The resort is owned by the Mashantucket Pequot Tribe and it offers the full scope of services, from hotels and conference halls to casino gaming and poker.
+The resort is owned by the Mashantucket Pequot Tribe, and it offers the full scope of services, from hotels and conference halls to casino gaming and poker.

 The poker room operates around the clock and offers all the game variations one can think of: Texas Hold’em, Omaha, 7 Card Stud, and even mixed games if there is demand.
 With around 150 tables spread across the room, there is action for every taste and pocket, with stakes starting as low as $1/2.